sudipshourja/cctv-cloud-vms-software/README.md

 We are actively working on incorporating the following features:
 - Enhanced web application for an improved user experience.
 - Robust automatic maintenance system to streamline operations.
+- Rigorous testing for ensuring scalability and security.
 - Proper CI/CD pipelining for seamless software deployment.
 - Analytics system powered by AI for insightful surveillance data analysis.